MichaelK4/Connect-Four-Final-Project/README.md

 10. Run the client solution.
 11. Enter your username and login, if you didn't enter a username before you can press the sign-up button and it will take you to the register page(only if the server side is running).
 12. Enjoy the game.
 13. If you want to save your game to the database you can press either Pause/New game/ End game.
-If you finished the game and you Won/Lost or made a draw the game won't be saved to the database automatically.
+If you finish the game and you Won/Lost or Draw the game won't be saved to the database automatically.

 # Conclusion